Addis Ababa travel guide

 Vehicle travel outside the city after dark can be risky.
 Autobus Terra, near Mercato, is where most of the national buses arrive and depart and is the main bus terminal.
 The only working railway line runs between Addis Ababa and Djibouti, via Dire Dawa and Harar.
 Travellers should be prepared for occasional delays.

-Addis Ababa has a subtropical highland climate; the temperature stays relatively constant, hovering between 46°F (8°C) and 77°F (25°C) for most of the year.
+Addis Ababa has a subtropical highland climate which means the temperature stays relatively constant, hovering between 46°F (8°C) and 77°F (25°C) for most of the year.
 The rainy season lasts from June to September, with July and August being the wettest time of year, with 26-27 days of each month receiving significant rainfall.
 These are also the coolest months.
 The best time to visit Addis Ababa is from October to February, when the temperatures are warm and the days are sunny.

 - Ethiopian Airlines